 Form 5498-SA shows the amount contributed during the year for any HSA, Archer MSA, or Medicare Advantage MSA.
 Generally, contributions made by the taxpayer or someone other than the taxpayer's employer are deductible on the taxpayer's tax return.
 In addition to being included on Form 5498-SA, employer contributions will also be shown on Form W-2, box 12, with code W. Contributions made by an employer are not included in the income of the taxpayer.
 Contributions to an employee's account by an employer using the amount of an employee's salary reduction through a cafeteria plan (also known as a "125 plan") are treated as employer contributions.
 HSA contribution limits are reduced by employer contributions.

 Taxpayers will have excess contributions if the contributions are greater than the limits.
-Click here to review the contribution limits.
 Excess contributions will be included in income and are also subject to a 6% excise tax on the excess contributions.
-Excess contributions that are not withdrawn in a timely fashion, are out of scope for the VITA/TCE program.
+Excess contributions that are not withdrawn in a timely fashion, are out of scope for the VITA/TCE programs.
 Refer taxpayers in this situation to a professional tax preparer.

 Form 5498-SA is issued by the HSA Trustee showing the amount of HSA contributions.

-Taxpayers may not receive Form 5498 SA before April 17, but they should have the information regarding contributions to their HSA.
+Taxpayers may not receive Form 5498 SA before the filing deadline, but they should have the information regarding contributions to their HSA.